2829397175/SRAPAgent_Framework/README.md

-- To start simulation in EconAgent, you should first specify the dir of data and the config name, and then simply run by
+- To start simulation in SARPAgent, you should first specify the dir of data and the config name, and then simply run by
     ```cmd
     python main.py --task public_housing --config "ver1_nofilter_multilist(1.2)_multilist_priority_8t_6h_p#housetype" --simulate
     ```